singleye/tmux-ai-helper/README.md

 ## Change the ollama server and model

-You can change the ollama server URL and model name changing the following lines to your `ai-shell-helper.tmux`:
+You can change the ollama server URL and model name changing the following lines to your `ai_helper.tmux`:

 ```
 OLLAMA_SERVER="http://localhost:11434"